VThunell/Allocation-Warming-DEB-IPM/README.md

 Rscript_DEBIPM_Plot - Code for graphically exploring the model, calculating sensitivities and creating the figures (Fig. 1-5) in the main text.

-Supplement_DEBIPM - Rmarkdown file for plots and text in Supplement
+Appendix_S1 - Rmarkdown file for plots and text in Supplement